AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-cpanel.md

 >
 >We strongly recommend you use SSH or some other form of encryption to secure your data!
 If this is not an option, you can still directly connect [!DNL MBI] to your database using the instructions in this article.

 In this article, we walk you through directly connecting your MySQL database to [!DNL MBI] using cPanel``.
-This process can also be used to connect [!DNL Magento] and any other MySQL-based eCommerce databases to [!DNL MBI].
+This process can also be used to connect [!DNL Adobe Commerce] and any other MySQL-based eCommerce databases to [!DNL MBI].

 1. Create a [!DNL MBI] MySQL user in `cPanel`
 1. Enter connection and user info into [!DNL MBI]